sunpeter-onesignal/Data-Challenge/README.md

 9. [Testing your directory structure and output format](README.md#testing-your-directory-structure-and-output-format)
 10. [FAQ](README.md#faq)

-For this coding challenge, you will develop tools that could help analyze the community of Twitter users.
+For this challenge, you will develop tools that will process raw data to help people analyze tweets from the community of Twitter users.
 Some of the challenges here mimic real world problems.

 ## Challenge Summary
 [Back to Table of Contents](README.md#table-of-contents)